 The District has an annual budget process ending with a budget adoption in December for the following year.
 Each proposed allocation requires the support of six members.
 All meetings and votes of the Board are conducted under the provisions of the Sunshine Act which requires public meetings and opportunities for public comment.

-As provided by state law, public records of the Allegheny Regional Asset District are available for public inspection during normal business hours at the District office, 425 Sixth Avenue, Suite 402 in Pittsburgh, PA.
+As provided by state law, public records of the Allegheny Regional Asset District are available for public inspection during normal business hours at the District office in the Koppers Building, 436 Seventh Ave., Suite 2201, Pittsburgh, PA 15219.
 The Executive Director serves as the Right to Know Officer.
-Go to our Right-to-Know page to read the full policy including request requirements, and to download a request form.
+Go to our Right-to-Know page to read the full policy including request requirements and to download a request form.